 Arizona Center for Fertility Studies believes that 23-chromosome microarray could change the future of In-Vitro Fertilization (IVF).

-Successful treatment of reproductive failure demands full prior identification and treatment of those factors that adversely influence both embryo "competence" (the ability of an embryo to develop to a normal pregnancy) and uterine "receptivity" (i.e., thickness of the uterine lining, immunologic modalities, anatomical integrity of the uterus, as well as infective and biochemical factors.
+Successful treatment of reproductive failure demands full prior identification and treatment of those factors that adversely influence both embryo "competence" (the ability of an embryo to develop into a normal pregnancy) and uterine "receptivity" (i.e., thickness of the uterine lining, immunologic modalities, anatomical integrity of the uterus, as well as infective and biochemical factors).

-While advances both in methods and drugs used for ovarian stimulation as well as improvements in embryo culture techniques have undoubtedly had a positive influence, In-Vitro Fertilization (IVF) success rates have lagged and even stagnated over the last 10 years.
+While advances in both methods and drugs used for ovarian stimulation and improvements in embryo culture techniques have undoubtedly had a positive influence, IVF success rates have lagged and even stagnated over the last 10 years.
 This is largely due to an inability to reliably identify and selectively transfer only "competent" embryos (those that are capable of producing a healthy baby) to the uterus.
 Even in young women, an embryo that "looks good" under a microscope is not necessarily competent.
 At best, it has a 25% chance of implanting.
-Furthermore, this statistic shrinks drastically with advancing age beyond 35 years.
+Furthermore, this statistic shrinks dramatically with age beyond 35 years.

-It is, however, an undeniable fact that reproductive failure (i.e. failed implantation, miscarriages and major birth anomalies) are far more likely to be due to embryo incompetence (70-75%) than to a lack of uterine receptivity (25-30%).
+It is, however, an undeniable fact that reproductive failure (e.g., failed implantation, miscarriages, and major birth anomalies) are far more likely to be due to embryo incompetence (70-75%) than to a lack of uterine receptivity (25-30%).

-It is mostly (but not exclusively) the embryo's chromosomal configuration that will determine its "competence".
-The number of chromosomes in a cell is referred to as its ploidy.
-A cell with a normal number of chromosomes is referred to, as euploid, while one with an irregular chromosome number is aneuploid.
-It appears that it is the ploidy of the mature egg (rather than the sperm) that determines the post-fertilization chromosome configuration of the embryo.
+It is mostly (but not exclusively) the embryo's chromosomal configuration that determines its "competence."
+The number of chromosomes in a cell is called its ploidy; a cell with a normal number of chromosomes is referred to as euploid, while one with an irregular chromosome number is aneuploid.
+It appears that it is the ploidy of the mature egg (rather than the sperm) that determines the embryo ‘s post-fertilization chromosome configuration.
 The embryo's ploidy, in turn, determines its competence.

-The relatively lax and unregulated In-Vitro Fertilization (IVF) setting in the United States has provided a safety net for those wishing to transfer multiple embryos, and this in turn has led to a virtual explosion in the incidence of multiple births in this country.
-The enormous short and long term financial costs associated with In-Vitro Fertilization (IVF) multiple births (many of which are related to prematurity) represents one of the main reasons why health insurance providers in this country are reluctant to cover the procedure.
+The relatively lax and unregulated IVF setting in the United States has provided a safety net for those wishing to transfer multiple embryos, and this, in turn, has led to a virtual explosion in the incidence of multiple births in this country.
+The enormous short and long term financial costs associated with IVF multiple births (many of which are related to prematurity) represents one of the main reasons why health insurance providers in this country are reluctant to cover the procedure.

-Fertilization of an egg by a dysfunctional spermatozoon significantly increases sperm contribution to the development of aneuploid embryos.
+Egg fertilization by a dysfunctional spermatozoon significantly increases sperm contribution to aneuploid embryo development.
 This is more likely to occur in cases of moderate to severe male factor infertility.
-Given that male infertility is responsible for more than 50% of infertility, it follows that it would be preferable to perform 23-chromosome microarray analysis on the embryo (rather than the egg).
+Given that male infertility is responsible for more than 50% of infertility, it follows that it would be preferable to perform 23-chromosome microarray analysis on the embryo rather than the egg.
 This would improve the accuracy of microarray diagnosis in diagnosing embryo competence.
-Accordingly when predicting embryo "competence" we shifted from egg to embryo 23-chromosome microarray testing.
+Accordingly, we shifted from egg to embryo 23-chromosome microarray testing when predicting embryo "competence.”